 It's easy to balk at this oven's absurdly high list price, but don't let it scare you too much, you can generally find it for much less at online retailers.
 Overall the Smart Oven is a bit better and tends to sell for a bit less, but for those that don't like its styling, the KitchenAid is a worthy alternative.

 Black and Decker Countertop Convection Oven

-Read full review: Black and Decker Countertop Convection toaster Oven
+Read review: Black and Decker Countertop Convection Toaster Oven

 Breville Mini Smart Oven